 Additional background information may include weather data from a website such as Weather Underground.
 Weather conditions before, during, and immediately after concrete placement, along with any soil data, help define the environment.
 Sanborn maps can provide information about potential environmental contamination from previous uses of the site and the surrounding area.

-To make the most of the site visit, it is helpful to compile a booklet with maps of the area, at least one copy of the site plan, data sheets, and a photo log so that everything is in one place.
+To make the most of the site visit, it is helpful to compile a booklet with maps of the area, at least one copy of the site plan, data sheets, and a photo log.
+That way, everything is in one place.

 Sometimes legal agreements or distance from the office limit access to the site.
 In that case, you will need to take samples on the first visit.
 It is important to determine how to extract and handle them.
 Certain sampling methods may destroy or obscure the very information we are interested in.
 Beton consults with the laboratory scientists who will be examining them to alert us to any precautions we should take.

 On site, the first task is to get an overview by performing a though visual examination.
 This will set the context for the rest of the investigation.
 We may sketch a map of the cracks, sound the surfaces to detect delamination, perform nondestructive tests, or extract cores.
 We note all of these observations on the site plan, along with the locations of any photographs.